Earth (classical element): European tradition

-Indian tradition
+Hindu tradition

 Prithvi (Sanskrit: pṛthvī, also pṛthivī) is the Hindu earth and mother goddess.
 According to one such tradition, she is the personification of the Earth itself; according to another, its actual mother, being Prithvi Tattwa, the essence of the element earth.

 As Prithvi Mata, or "Mother Earth", she contrasts with Dyaus Pita, "father sky".
 In the Rigveda, earth and sky are frequently addressed as a duality, often indicated by the idea of two complementary "half-shells."
 In addition, the element Earth is associated with Budha or Mercury who represents communication, business, mathematics and other practical matters.

+Jainism mentions one-sensed beings or spirits believed to inhabit the element earth sometimes classified as pṛthvīkāya ekendriya.

 Ceremonial magic

 Earth and the other Greek classical elements were incorporated into the Golden Dawn system.
-Zelator is the elemental grade attributed to earth; this grade is also attributed to the Qabbalistic sphere Malkuth.
+Zelator is the elemental grade attributed to earth; this grade is also attributed to the Sephirot of Malkuth.
 The elemental weapon of earth is the Pentacle.
 Each of the elements has several associated spiritual beings.
 The archangel of earth is Uriel, the angel is Phorlakh, the ruler is Kerub, the king is Ghob, and the earth elementals (following Paracelsus) are called gnomes.
 Earth is considered to be passive; it is represented by the symbol for Taurus, and it is referred to the lower left point of the pentagram in the Supreme Invoking Ritual of the Pentagram.
 Many of these associations have since spread throughout the occult community.

 It is sometimes represented by its Tattva or by a downward pointing triangle with a horizontal line through it.